TrendsCenter Review for August 2026

 Limited Feature Depth Outside Trends

 TrendsCenter is strong at what it specializes in, but the feature set outside trend building is thin.
-There is no dedicated +EV scanner, no arbitrage tool, no prop projection model, and no bet tracker in the traditional sense.
-If you want a full suite of tools in one subscription, this is not that app.
+There is no dedicated +EV scanner, no arbitrage tool, and no prop projection model.
+The portfolio builder narrows the gap on tracking, since it charts ROI on the systems you follow, but it is not a full bet tracker that logs every wager and closing line.
+If you want a complete suite in one subscription, this is not that app.
 You will likely pair it with another tool that handles the rest of your workflow.

 Basic Trends Are Not Edge on Their Own